chdeese/SimpleLevelGenerator/DOCUMENTATION.md

 #### &nbsp; Setup
 - Create a new Blueprint from AGameLevel
 - Configure values in the details panel
-- Optional: Add custom data to spawn custom rooms*
+- Suggested: Add custom data to spawn custom rooms*
-Note: Entities do not spawn if no Entity data is provided.

 #### &nbsp; Lastly
 - Add the new Blueprint to the scene

-Note: spawns game level at runtime if `boolean` is true.
+  *Note: spawns game level at runtime if `boolean` is true.*

 #### &nbsp; *Customization
 - __Custom Rooms__: create new instances of URoomDataAsset
 and add them to the RoomData in the AGameLevel Blueprint.
 Important Note: Custom Room Meshes require placed door and spawner sockets. (*Refer to Sockets*)

+   *Entities do not spawn if no Entity data is provided.*

 - __Custom Entities__: create new instances of UEntityDataAsset,
 initialize variables of each instance.
 Add references to the